 A two-night, three-day camp for incoming SESE first-year students held in the cool pines near Payson, Arizona, at ASU’s unique Tonto Creek Camp facility 1.5 hours north of the Tempe campus.

 What are the benefits of attending Camp SESE?

 Your involvement in Camp SESE is a fun way to jump-start your success in the School of Earth and Space Exploration and to become part of the SESE family.
 Incoming students will meet other students, faculty, and staff and learn skills that are important to their success at ASU and in SESE.

 Camp SESE will provide fun activities that will engage incoming students, introduce students to their new home in SESE, and provide opportunities to get to know each other.
 Activities will include hiking, star gazing, orienteering, exploring with SESE’s award-winning autonomous rover Raven, relaxing, and swimming (optional).

 Is Camp SESE required?

 Yes.
-All freshmen are required to take SES 191, and Camp SESE is part of that course.
+All first-year students are required to take SES 191, and Camp SESE is part of that course.
 Through participating in Camp SESE, students will gain valuable knowledge, a memorable experience, and a fun weekend out of the summer heat.

 Will I receive a confirmation when I register for Camp SESE?